 The novel starts with Anne Shirley arriving at the snug white farmhouse called the Green Gables to be with the Cuthberts, who are expecting to greet an orphaned boy.
 To their shock, a skinny red-haired girl turns up instead.
 In an instance, Anne is sure that she wants to stay and charms her way into Cuthbert’s affection through her high spirit, vivid imagination, and constant chatter.

-Alice’s Adventures in Wonderland revolves around a young girl named Alice who falls into a rabbit hole while following a white rabbit wearing a coat and gloves.
+Alice in Wonderland revolves around a young girl named Alice who falls into a rabbit hole while following a white rabbit wearing a coat and gloves.
 She discovers herself in a fantasy world far away from home where all things are peculiar.
-The tale also plays with logic which makes it a novel for both children and adults.
+What makes it one of the best fiction books – the tale plays with logic making it a hit among both kids and adults.

-Set in the history of Afghanistan, The Kite Runner is a novel based on love, family and friendship.
+Are you someone who is bewitched by the idea of friendships?
+This emotional writing is worth its salt when it comes to the best fiction books.
+Set in the history of Afghanistan, The Kite Runner is a novel based on love, family and friendships.
 The story accounts the unlikely relationship between a rich Kabul merchant’s son, Amir and his servant’s son, Hassan.
 Their bond is torn when Amir decides to abandon him amidst the increasing ethnic, religious and political tensions, wrenching them far apart.
 However, their bond is so strong that Amir journeys back to the distant world to undo his wrong past and regain the only true friendship he has ever had.

 Set in the deep American South between the wars, The Color Purple is a novel based on a young black girl, Celie who was born into poverty and segregation.
 She lived a life of misery wherein she was raped repeatedly by a man she called father, separated from her beloved sister, alienated from her two children and trapped in an ugly marriage.
 Celie discovered a ray of power, hope, and joy after meeting the glamorous Shug Avery, singer and magic maker who took charge of her own destiny.